ruivop/reddit/ESOF-docs/SOFTWARE_ARCHITECTURE.md

 ####UML Activity Diagrams
 These diagrams are representations of the workflow of all of the activities and actions.
 The shapes used are:

-	* rounded brown rectangles represent "actions"
+	- Rounded brown rectangles represent "actions"

-	* diamonds representing "decisions"
+	- Diamonds representing "decisions"

-	* black circle states the initial state of the flow
+	- Black circle states the initial state of the flow

-	* a circle with an "X" represents the final state of the flow
+	- Circle with an "X" represents the final state of the flow

-	* rounded green rectangles represent "activities"
+	- Rounded green rectangles represent "activities"

 Finally, the arrows point towards the next activity or action taken.

 ![Component Diagram](http://i.imgur.com/pKu8oKs.png?1)

 ##Use Case View